GPUOpen-Tools/compressonator/README.md

 Under development for 3.1 release
 ----------------------------------------------------
+* Radeon Powered Compression with Compute and Packed Math Libraries for CPU and GPU

 * Improvements to existing Compression Codecs
   * Fix for R & B channel swizzling
   * updated ETC Codec with support for SRGB, EAC and punchthrough Alpha